magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 Monastery of Confusion
 ======================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Free From Doubt*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Free From Doubt*’</p>

-\<span class="dropcaps-first"\>S\</span\>\<span
+<span class="dropcaps-first" markdown="1">S</span><span
-class="dropcaps-words"\>taying or going is not important,\</span\> but our thinking is.
+class="dropcaps-words" markdown="1">taying or going is not
+important,</span>&nbsp; but our thinking is.
 So all of you, please work together, cooperate and live in harmony.
 This should be the legacy you create here at Wat Pah Nanachat Bung Wai, the International Forest Monastery of Bung Wai District.
 Don’t let it become Wat Pah Nanachat *Woon Wai*, the International Forest Monastery of Confusion and Trouble.[^1] Whoever comes to stay here should be helping create this legacy.

 The way I see it, the laypeople are providing robes material, almsfood, the dwelling place, and medicines in appropriate measure.
 It’s true that